How can I make a video to share with my students?

 We also have a ‘mini-studio’ in NUI Galway, which is available to any student or staff member.
 All you need to do is bring along a USB memory stick, on which your video will be recorded and which you can take away with you to edit or share, and press the single button marked ‘record’ in the room.
 All the equipment switches on and off automatically.
 If you want to capture a presentation on your laptop then bring it along and you can plug it in to the system and it will recognise that you want this automatically!
 If you know what you are doing, there’s a green screen available in the room too!
 View this video for a tour.

 ‘Lecture Capture’ is the term used for recording a lecture or similar event.
 Lecture capture is best done in venues which have been explicitly set up for this purpose.
 There are specialist software tools and hardware devices to enable such recordings.
-These allow events to be scheduled for recording in advance and for the processed recordings to be automatically posted up in the correct module in Blackboard, a website, or wherever.
+These allow events to be scheduled for recording in advance and for the processed recordings to be automatically posted up in the correct module in Canvas, a website, or wherever.